Actually, it's sort of a day of conflict for the media.

 And how about that jerk?

-But speaking of this, I normally don't bring up gossip and pop culture garbage, but this this that little pimple-faced jerk Vandensloot, Vanders, is going to appear tonight on uh they they sent their ace investigative reporter Chris Cuomo down there,
+But speaking of this, I normally don't bring up gossip and pop culture garbage, but this, this, that little pimple-faced jerk, Vandensloot, Vanderst, is going to appear tonight on, they sent their ace investigating reporter Chris Cuomo down there, and this Vandersloot guy actually submitted to an interview, and he admitted that he was in a casino, likes to go to a casino on free poker night or some such thing,

-and this Vandersloot guy actually submitted to an interview, and he admitted that he was in a casino, likes to go to a casino on free poker night or some such thing, and that this Holloway babe and a bunch of other girls sidled up to him, and he said he eventually wanted to have sex with her, and invited her to have sex.
+and that this Holloway babe and a bunch of other girls sidled up to him, and he said he eventually wanted to have sex with her and invited her to have sex.

-She said, okay, sounds good, but he didn't have a condom, and neither did she.
+She said, okay, sounds good, but he didn't have a condom and neither did she.

-So they parted ways for one of them to go get a condom, and then they never met up again.
+So they parted ways for one of them to go get a condom and then they never met up again.

-That's that's his story.
+That's his story.

-I just how we know Aruba, and they are Dutch colonies now.
+And they are Dutch colonies now.

-Not saying that's true in New Orleans, I'm just liberalism ran a day in New Orleans.
+Not saying that's true in New Orleans.

-But the Netherlands prostitution is legal, and the annoying old people are euthanized at the whim of doctors or relatives, and now they are considering forcing blacks to have abortions.
+But the Netherlands, prostitution is legal, and the annoying old people are euthanized at the whim of doctors or relatives.

-Netherlands, of course, would be the picture of where the Democratic Party would want to take the U.S. Uh Margaret Sanger would no doubt be leaping for joy right now if such behavior were allowed where she is.
+Netherlands, of course, would be the picture of where the Democratic Party would want to take the U.S. Margaret Sanger would no doubt be leaping for joy right now if such behavior were allowed where she is.

 And that's what this is.

-This what what a bunch of what a bunch of hogwash.
+What a bunch of hogwash.

 Or because they come from loveless homes and they end up joining gangs.

-The other story is uh Newsweek.
+The other story is Newsweek.

 A year ago, Newsweek told us that America is dead and that Europe's economic model is vastly superior.

-Well now Newsweek is reporting that Europeans and the European model isn't working so well when it comes to women.
+Well, now Newsweek is reporting that Europeans and the European model isn't working so well when it comes to women.

-It sounds impossible, but it's true for all the myths of equality that Europe tells itself, the continent is by and large a woeful place for a woman who aspires to lead.
+For all the myths of equality that Europe tells itself, the continent is by and large a woeful place for a woman who aspires to lead.

-Women account for 45% of high-level decision makers in America, including legislators, senior officials, and managers across all types of businesses.
+According to a paper published by the International Labor Organization this past June, women account for 45% of high-level decision makers in America, including legislators, senior officials, and managers across all types of businesses.

 In the UK, women hold 33% of those jobs.